 The Nagatoro Cherry Blossom Festival is one of the most popular in the whole of Saitama.
-It is also one of the longest, stretching from end of March to end of April.
+It is also one of the longest, stretching from the end of March to the end of April, even early May some years.
 There are a total of 3000 cherry blossom trees in different locations throughout Nagatoro with two key areas of sakura lined tunnels.

-The blossoms can be separated into three groups by the rough time they bloom.
+I have separated the blossoms into three groups by the rough time they bloom.